How to Set Up a Custom SMTP

 Under “Email Settings" you'll see that the default setting is to have the reply address set as a Bidsketch email address.
 You'll want to change this, so you'll check the “use custom SMTP" option, and click on the “update settings" link.

 This will take you to a form where you'll enter the information for your email server.
-If you aren't sure what your SMTP Port is, this link provides help for commonly used ports.
 Once you have each of the fields completed, click the “save" button.

 Now all of your emails will go through your custom SMTP server.